MarisseCCK/programming_assignment_R2/README.md

 # Function make_art
 This is a function that creates random art, based on color palettes from nature

-# Before usage
+# Usage
 The package ggplot2 needs to be installed before running this function.

-# Usage
 The function can be used like this: make_art(year_of_birth, N, color)

+# Arguments
 year_of_birth = set the seed

 N = number of lines to be used in the artwork, default = 20